 There are an astounding number of small farms with wagons by the roadside.
 Unfortunately, this one had no water.
 Carrying enough water on longer rides has been a challenge since I won't use water fountains or go into the usual places mid-ride.

 Bellow, my friend Rachelle lives about 40 miles north in Berea where she is a professor of computer sciences at Baldwin Wallace.
 Her and her hubby let me stop by to fuel up.
 They keep the outdoor fridge stocked!
 This was my longest ride of the summer at 121 miles.
+There is so much good riding here.
+Below is the Valley Parkway on the way to Berea.
+Smooth roads and good climbs.

 At the KSU School of Theatre and Dance after smashing a few segments.